kiarashvosough1999/OMPKMeans/README.md

 ## Output

-After running project and whenever it finished, there will be a `outputResult.txt` file that logged every approach and the final centroid of clusters and more info.
+After running the project and whenever it is finished, there will be a `outputResult.txt` file that logs every approach and the final centroid of clusters and more info.

 ## Contribution